 While the decision to rent or buy depends on many factors, Pittsburghers are fortunate to have great options for both.
 Within close proximity to the downtown metro area, where many jobs are located, are affordable neighborhoods with access to amenities.
 The money people save from the lower housing costs leave more spending money for residents as well, which is great for the local economy.
 You’ll often find Pittsburghers opting to take public transportation, try out some new restaurants, or engage with all of the wonderful cultural opportunities Pittsburgh has to offer.

 Livable, commutable, and comfortable

 There is an extensive and established infrastructure for businesses in Pittsburgh, which tends to draw in people looking to land a great job and engage with others in their industry.
 Another draw is the potential for a very fulfilling work-life balance.
 Everyone wants to have a good balance, where you get your job done and still have time to enjoy friends, family, and hobbies.
-When employees are allowed the autonomy to achieve balance, they make for more productive workers.
-Happy workers are more efficient and don’t switch from job to job, which creates and promotes a more stable working environment overall.
+When employees are allowed the autonomy to achieve balance, they become more productive.
+Happy workers are more efficient and don’t switch from job to job, which creates and promotes a more stable working environment and overall work wellness.

 In addition to an established and busy downtown business district, Pittsburgh has also been at the forefront of flexible office solutions that today’s tech and digital companies demand.
 There are several areas in the city that promote co-working spaces, where remote workers, freelancers, and all kinds of creative minds can work and collaborate on their various projects.